onibokep/vueravel/README.md

 i like :coffee: , :pizza: and :bike:

-npm install inside && composer install
+npm install && composer install